LinJinpu/LinJinpu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Jinpu's Homepage"
+title: "Jinpu Lin"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Welcome to my front page.
+Welcome to my home page.
 I am a physicist and I explore the use of artificial intelligence in physics.
 My research interest lies in the following fields:
 - Plasma Physics
   - Relativistic Laser-plasma Interactions
     - Particle Acceleration
-    - Radiation Generation
+    - Radiation Sources
   - Plasma Fusion Energy
 - Optics
   - Attosecond Science